Online Course - Multi Media

 Carol Falender, Ph.D.

-Carol Falender, Ph.D. is co-author of Clinical Supervision: A Competency-based Approach (2004) and Getting the Most Out of Clinical Training and Supervision: A Guide for Practicum Students and Interns (2012) with Edward Shafranske, co-editor of Casebook for Supervision: A Competency-based Approach (2008) with Edward Shafranske, and co-editor of Diversity and Multiculturalism in Clinical Supervision: A Competency-based Approach (2014) with Edward Shafranske and Celia Falicov.
-She is a member of the Supervision Guidelines Group of the Association of State and Provincial Psychology Boards (ASPPB) and Chair of the Supervision Guidelines Task Force of the Board of Educational Affairs of APA.
-Dr. Falender is a Fellow of American Psychological Association (APA).
-She is an Adjunct Professor at Pepperdine University, Clinical Professor in the UCLA Department of Psychology, Co-Chair of the Los Angeles County Psychological Association Ethics Committee
+Carol Falender, Ph.D. is co-author of Essentials of the Practice of Competency-based Clinical Supervision (2016); Clinical Supervision: A Competency-based Approach (APA, 2004); and Getting the Most Out of Clinical Supervision: A Guide for Interns and Trainees (APA, 2012) with Edward Shafranske; co-editor of Casebook for Supervision: A Competency-based Approach (APA, 2008) with Edward Shafranske, and Multiculturalism and Diversity in Clinical Supervision: A Competency-based Approach (2014) with Edward Shafranske and Celia Falicov.
+Dr. Falender was a member of the Supervision Guidelines Group of the Association of State and Provincial Psychology Boards (ASPPB) and Chair of the Supervision Guidelines Task Force of the Board of Educational Affairs (BEA) of APA.
+She directed APA approved internship programs at child and family guidance clinics for over twenty years.
+Dr. Falender is a Fellow of the American Psychological Association (APA) and was President of Division 37, Society for Child and Family Policy and Practice (APA).
+She is an Adjunct Professor at Pepperdine University, Clinical Professor in the UCLA Department of Psychology, Co-Chair of the Los Angeles County Psychological Association Ethics Committee, and Chair of the California Psychological Association Continuing Education Committee.